plone/plone.testing/README.txt

 by its bases.
 If you change the order in which the bases are listed, or remove a base altogether, the layer may fail to set up correctly.

-Also, the new layer instance is independent of the original layer instance, so any resources defined in the layer are likely to be duplicated.
+Also, bear in mind that the new layer instance is independent of the original layer instance, so any resources defined in the layer are likely to be duplicated.

 Layer resources
 ---------------